-Based on the Wall Street Journal article linked below, a chemotherapy called “Opdivo (generic name nivolumab) will cost more than $143,000 annually per patient.
+Based on the Forbes article linked below, a chemotherapy called “Opdivo (generic name nivolumab) will cost more than $143,000 annually per patient.
 If your health insurance policy requires that you make a 20% co-pay for this chemotherapy, you will have to pay about $28,600.That’s in addition to all the other charges you have or will incur as a cancer patient now and in the future.

-According to knowledgeable people quoted in the WSL.com article, the pros of the drug are
+According to knowledgeable people quoted in the article, the pros of the drug are:

 “Melanoma patients who received nivolumab in one clinical trial had a median overall survival (ED note- OS = length of life) of nearly 17 months.
 About 62% of patients receiving the drug were still alive one year after starting treatment, while 43% were still alive at two years.